Auditor general's closer look at contaminated sites uncovers even more problems | CBC News

 Auditor general's closer look at contaminated sites uncovers even more problems

-A.G. says 'no coordinated approach' to deal with contaminated sites
+Terry Spicer says there's 'no co-ordinated approach' to deal with contaminated sites

-The Office of the Auditor General in Nova Scotia has once again found serious problems with the way the provincial government detects and tracks contaminated sites in Nova Scotia.
+The Office of the Auditor General of Nova Scotia has once again found serious problems with the way the provincial government detects and tracks contaminated sites in Nova Scotia.

-"Throughout this audit we found that departments deal with contaminated sites the Province is responsible for differently, and there is no provincial strategy or approach," noted the report presented by acting Auditor General Terry Spicer.
+"Throughout this audit we found that departments deal with contaminated sites the province is responsible for differently, and there is no provincial strategy or approach," noted the report presented by acting auditor general Terry Spicer.

 "This results in inefficiencies and potential risks that human health and environmental concerns are not addressed."